ajsmth/rn-tools/packages/navigation/readme.md

 ## Advanced Usage

-`Stack` and `Tabs` are the base components of this library - they can be used to implement more complex navigation flows when needed.
-The navigator components in the previous examples are thin wrappers around these components - you can build your own wrappers on top of these to suite your needs too.
+The navigator components in the previous examples are thin wrappers around the `Stack` and `Tabs` components - you can build your own wrappers on top of these when you need more control over how your screens are rendering.

 ### Authentication

-For this basic example, we want to show the login screen when the user is not logged in, otherwise we want to show our normal app.
+For this basic example, we want to show our main app when the user is logged in, otherwise show the login screen.
 You can use the `Stack` component to conditionally render screens based on the user's state.

 ```tsx